gaoshang-strong/scDiffusion/README.md

 ![alt text](https://github.com/gaoshang-strong/scDiffusion/blob/main/real_vs_simulated_data_separated.png)

+The plot on the the left (orange) is the umap of real single cell data randome selected from Human Cell Atlas.
+The plot on the right (blue) is the umap of generated single cell data from scDiffusion.

 Secondly, we will use scDiffusion to construct a single-cell gene expression editor (scGEditor).
 Inspired by the SDEdit model https://arxiv.org/abs/2108.01073, this model modifies existing single-cell transcriptome data to simulate a specific type of experimental intervention.
 The main idea is to adjust the sampling process of scGM, intervening in the output at each sampling step, thereby generating specific types of single-cell transcriptome data.